ccrowley96/PorfolioSite/posts/microsoft-interview.md

   - interviews
   - microsoft
 layout: layouts/post.njk
+# eleventyExcludeFromCollections: true # <--draft
 ---
-> *Holy hot damn salami.
-I had ten days before the biggest interview in my life.*
+>Holy hot damn salami.
+I had ten days before the biggest interview in my life.

 ### How I ended up at Microsoft.
 In my first year of University, I submitted my 30 font resume with 0 relevant experience to a Microsoft recruiter at a campus event.
 This somehow turned into an on campus interview several weeks later.
 I was under the impression that I was applying for the *Explorer Program*, an internship tailored for new University students with little technical experience, but unbeknownst to me, I was applying for the full software engineering internship.